-This article can tell you about what schools can and cannot do to discipline students.
+This article discusses what schools can and cannot do to discipline students.
 This article was written by Texas RioGrande Legal Aid.

 Depending on the school district and the accusation, school authorities have several disciplinary options, including: